cloudfoundry/stratos/README.md

 - Set up developer certs

 The proxy requires certs to run.
-When running in production or in the dev harness, the cert will come from environment variables, but since docker-compose can't handle multi-line variables in it's env_files, the proxy will first look for pproxy.cert and pproxy.key files in a dev-certs directory.
+When running in production or in the dev harness, the cert will come from environment variables, but since docker-compose can't handle multi-line variables in it's env_files, the proxy will first look for pproxy.crt and pproxy.key files in a dev-certs directory.
 You can set the CERT and CERT_KEY variables in your .rc file to be random short strings.
 They won't be used, but must be present for the proxy to run.

 - Run